-Broadcast Rate/Acre Use Stage and Herbicide Amount of Formulation Lb Active Ingredient Remarks and Precautions Post-emergence (continued) glufosinate (MOA 10) Cheetah Lifeline Reckon 280 SL Rely 280 SL 48 to 82 fl. oz 0.88 to 1.5 DO NOT SPRAY GREEN BARK, UNCALLUSED BARK OR DESIRABLE FOLIAGE UNLESS TREES ARE PROTECTED .
+Broadcast R Rate/Acre Use Stage and Herbicide Amount of Formulation Lb Active Ingredient Remarks and Precautions Post-emergence (continued) glufosinate (MOA 10) Lifeline Reckon 280 SL Rely 280 SL Surmise 48 to 82 fl. oz 0.88 to 1.5 DO NOT SPRAY GREEN BARK, UNCALLUSED BARK OR DESIRABLE FOLIAGE UNLESS TREES ARE PROTECTED .
 Glufosinate should not be used on trees within 1 year of transplanting.
 Apply in a minium of 20 gallons of water per acre as a directed spray under trees.
 Repeat applications may be necessary for control of perennial weeds.
-Glufosinate can be tank mixed with diuron, Sinbar, Solicam, oryzalin, oxyfluorfen, rimsulfuron, simazine, flumioxazin, or 2,4- D amine.
-Glufosinate has a 14 day PHI.
-Do not apply more 164 fl. oz/A within a 12 month period.
+Glufosinate can be tank mixed with diuron, Sinbar, Solicam, oryzalin, oxyfluorfen, rimsulfuron, simazine, flumioxazin, or 2,4-D amine.
+Glufosinate has a 14-day PHI.
+Do not apply more 164 fl. oz/A within a 12-month period.
 Allow at least 28 days between applications.
 Glufosinate formulations contain surfactant, therefore additional nonionic surfactants or crop oils are not necessary and may increase potential for injury.
 Glufosinate will control glyphosate resistant weeds. fluazifop (MOA 1) Fusilade DX 2.0 lb/gal 8 - 24 oz 0.13 - 0.38 Use for control of annual and perennial grasses in BEARING or non-bearing trees.
 Low spray volumes (10 gpa) generally improve control.
 Add crop oil concentrate (1 gal/100 gal of spray solution).
 Make application to Johnsongrass - 12" to 18" tall; bermudagrass - 3" tall or with 4" to 8" runners; annual grasses - 2" to 4" tall.
 Does not control nutsedge(s).
 Do not apply within 14 days of harvest.
 For control of perennial grasses, multiple applications may be necessary. sethoxydim (MOA 1) Poast 1.5 lb/gal 1.0 - 2.5 pt 0.19 - 0.5 Use for control of annual and perennial grasses.
 Low spray volumes (10 gpa) generally improve control.
 Add crop oil concentrate (1 qt/acre).
 Use low rate on annual grasses up to 6" tall; higher rates on larger annual grasses and perennial grasses.
 Does not control nutsedge(s).
-For control of perennial grasses, multiple applications may be necessary. clethodim (MOA 1) Clethodim 2 EC, Select 2EC, Intensity 2EC, or Arrow 2EC Select Max or Intensity One 6 - 8 oz 12 -16 oz 0.095 - 0.125 Use for control of annual and perennial grasses.
+For control of perennial grasses, multiple applications may be necessary.
+Poast has a 25 day PHI for peach and nectarine.
+It can only be used in NONBEARING plum. clethodim (MOA 1) Clethodim 2 EC, Select 2EC, Intensity 2EC, or Arrow 2EC 6 - 8 oz 0.095 - 0.125 Use for control of annual and perennial grasses.
 Use higher rates for perennial grasses.
 Add crop oil concentrate (1 gal/100 gal of spray solution, but not less than 1 pt/acre).
 Make application to Johnsongrass - 12" to 18" tall; bermudagrass - 3" tall or with 4" to 8" runners; annual grasses - 2" to 8" tall.
 Clethodim does not control nutsedge(s).
 Sequential applications will be necessary for perennial grass control.
 For Select Max, add a surfactant at 0.25% v/v (1 qt/100 gal of spray solution).
-Select Max has a 14 day PHI for peach and can only be used on non-bearing nectarine.
-All other formulations are registered for use in only nonbearing peach and nectarine plantings.
+Select Max has a 14-day PHI for peach and can only be used on non-bearing nectarine and plum.
+All other formulations are Select Max or Intensity One 12 -16 oz registered for use in only nonbearing peach, plum, and nectarine plantings.